Visit Galicia in Spring – home to some of the finest collections of camellias in Europe

 Day by day

 - We fly directly from Heathrow to the coastal town of La Coruña and drive south to Cambados for a stay of four nights at the 4* Parador de Cambados.
-As our arrival will be late, a light supper will be provided.
+Dinner will be in our hotel.

 - Our first visit will be to the Pazo de Rubiáns near Pontevedra, the estate of the Marquesa de Aranda.
 A pazo is the Galician dialect word for a country seat, derived from the Latin palatium, or palace.
 The gardens contain over one hundred species of camellia and endless hundreds of hybrids planted over several hectares.
 We shall also visit the Marquesa’s home, magnificently furnished.
 After a light lunch at the Pazo, the afternoon visit will be spent at the nearby Pazo de La Saleta.
 Originally laid out by the distinguished landscape architect, Brenda Colvin, for English clients, the present Spanish owners continue to add trees, shrubs and of course, camellias - a wonderful oasis.
 We return to Cambados and the evening will be free.
 This charming sea-side town has some decent restaurants from which to choose, many specialising in fish.